Erotemic/ubelt/README.rst

 If you have an application which writes configuration or cache files, the standard place to dump those files differs depending if you are on Windows, Linux, or Mac.
-UBelt offers a unified functions for determining what these paths are.
+Ubelt offers a unified functions for determining what these paths are.

 The ``ub.ensure_app_cache_dir`` and ``ub.ensure_app_resource_dir``